sadiqinz/cdk-3tier-ab3/README.md

 3. Create EC2 Instance KMS Key for access to server if required
 4. Create ACM Certificate and specify the ARN
 4. Specify Secret Manager's ARN in startup script

+# Steps to fix Target Group issue in Code Deploy
+1. Refresh to choose the correct ASB
+2. Re-Create ASG after Code Deploy has been created